tommyhuangli/zoom-link-generator/README.md

 # zoom-link-generator
-User Zoom server-to-server oauth to generate a zoom link
+User Zoom server-to-server oauth to generate a zoom link.

 Create .env file and put the following: